 CLGeocoder.
 MapboxGeocoder.swift integrates with both Core Location and the Contacts framework.

-MapboxStatic.swift connects your application to the classic Mapbox Static API.
+MapboxStatic.swift connects your application to the Mapbox Static API.
+It works with both Swift and Objective-C on iOS, macOS, tvOS, and watchOS.
 Quickly generate a static map image with markers and other overlays.
 Static maps are best suited for table views and other space- or memory-constrained environments in which the map doesn’t need to respond to gestures.
 If the map still needs to work when the device is offline, consider using the Mapbox iOS SDK’s offline map feature instead.